By Ben

 Explore Chorsu Bazaar: A Feast for the Senses

 Step into Chorsu Bazaar, a bustling epicentre of Tashkent's daily life, where the air is rich with the scents of spices and the buzz of trade.
-This isn't just a market; it's a lively, sensory carnival.
+The market is a sensory carnival.

 things to do in Tashkent